Top 10 TypeScript Mistakes Beginners Make and How to Avoid Them

 - If unsure, start with

-for object shapes and move totype
+interfacefor object shapes and move totypeif flexibility is needed.

 4. Ignoring the Benefits of Strict Mode